 - afford opportunities for curriculum diversity and program expansion through an income stream that is additional to funding provided by government and locally raised funds in schools.

 The Legislative Framework — CRICOS registration and school accreditation

-As the CRICOS registered provider, DET is responsible for ensuring that schools it accredits through the ISP also complies with ESOS requirements.
+As the CRICOS registered provider, DE is responsible for ensuring that schools it accredits through the ISP also complies with ESOS requirements.
 This is achieved through the Department’s ISP accreditation program.
-Only those government school who have been accredited by DET International Education Division (IED) and continue to meet accreditation requirements can accept international students.
+Only those government school who have been accredited by DE International Education Division (IED) and continue to meet accreditation requirements can accept international students.

 - assuring the quality of education services offered to international students by allowing only recognised education and training providers to be approved for registration on CRICOS (only CRICOS approved providers can access PRISMS to issue an electronic Confirmation of Enrolment to an international student which then enables them to apply for a student visa to study in Australia), and

 - protecting students’ financial interests through compulsory consumer protection mechanisms such as pre-enrolment information and formal written agreements about the education services students can expect to receive.

 Components of the ESOS framework most relevant to Victorian government schools include:

 - the ESOS Act which makes it unlawful to offer education or training to an international student at a location unless the provider and the course are registered on CRICOS